sonrabakarim/barlkk/_posts/2015-07-05-ultima-underworld-on-raspi.md

 # That's a wrap

 In the article we learned how to set-up the Raspberry Pi to play Ultima Underworld - The Stygian Abyss, one of my favorite games as a kid.
 It's probably the best game ever made.
-If you're able to make it down to the boss at the end of the game please post a screenshot in the comments section below.
-You're awesome.
+Once you beat it head over to [RetroPi Project](http://blog.petrockblock.com/retropie/) and incorporate a game controller into your setup.